Frequently Asked Questions

 Lab testing plays a crucial role in comprehensive psychiatric care by identifying underlying physiological factors that may contribute to mental health symptoms.
 Thyroid imbalances, vitamin and nutrient deficiencies, hormonal fluctuations, inflammatory markers, and metabolic factors can influence many conditions that impact mood, cognition, and overall well-being.

-If lab results reveal an underlying medical condition, such as a thyroid disorder, vitamin deficiency, or metabolic imbalance, we will discuss the findings with you and refer you to an appropriate specialist, such as an OB/GYN, endocrinologist, or primary care physician, for further evaluation and treatment.
+If lab results suggest an underlying medical condition, such as a thyroid disorder or vitamin deficiency, the findings will be reviewed with you and appropriate referrals will be recommended, such as to your primary care physician, OB/GYN, or endocrinologist, for further evaluation and treatment.
+While medical conditions outside of psychiatric care are not managed within this practice, lab results may help inform and personalize your mental health treatment plan.

 4. Supplements & Nutraceuticals